pggkun/HyperbolicTileMappingCpp/README.md

 ## Build
 Using Windows, make sure you have [msys2](https://www.msys2.org/) installed.

-then open the folder containing the makefile and run the command:
+Open the folder containing the makefile and run the command:
 ```
 make
 ```